Maximum levels for 3-MCPD in infant formulae

 Summary

-The EU has reduced the maximum levels of the sum of 3-monochlorpropanediol (3-MCPD) and 3-MCPD fatty acid esters in certain food products for infants and young children.
+In January 2025, the EU reduced the maximum levels of the sum of 3-MCPD and its esters in certain specific food products for infants and young children (Regulation 2024/1003).

-EU reduces 3-MCPD maximum levels in infant formula
+EU reduces glycidol and 3-MCPD maximum levels in infant formula and food

 Commission Regulation (EU) 2024/1003 of 4 April 2024 amending Regulation (EU) 2023/915 as regards maximum levels for the sum of 3-monochlorpropanediol (3-MCPD) and 3-MCPD fatty acid esters in infant formulae, follow-on formulae and food for special medical purposes intended for infants and young children and young child formulae